cesc47/EUFCC-340K/README.md

 | CLIP 1 tag prompt  |   0.70  |   0.76    |  0.93   |     14.1     |   0.69   |     0.72     |   0.91   |   10.1   |
 | Ens: ML+S+CLIP     |   0.80  |   0.87    |  0.99   |     5.0      |   0.68   |     0.70     |   0.92   |   13.1   |

-For more information about the baselines, the architecture used, the training process, the loss procedures and the evaluation metrics please refer to the paper.
+For more information about the baselines, the architecture used, the training process, the loss procedures and the evaluation metrics please refer to the paper (currently under review).

 ## Qualitative samples